den4iklovelinux/suckful-dotf/README.md

 # my dotfiles

-republished my own collection of dotfiles for dwm and dmenu in one repo. \
+republished my own collection of dotfiles for suckless env in one repo. \
 In other words, this is dwm thats sucks more.
 ## Mini-review